hamzakhalidhk/RFID-Software/README.md

     self.tree.insert("", 0, text="FETCHED --- >", values=(date, v, c, p))

 # How to make changings for your own data?
-You need to make the following changes for your own data:
+It would be best if you made the following changes for your data:

-1. You need to change the arduino code which is sending data to COM port.
-*Note that your source of sending data to the COM port can be anything so make changes accordingly.
+1. You need to change the Arduino code, which is sending data to COM port. *Note that your source of sending data to the COM port can be anything, so make changes accordingly.*

-2. Make changes in lines (61-72) of Python program which are used for string parsing to separate values from the string (in our case alphanumeric values if id, name and roll number).
+2. Make changes in lines (61-72) of Python program, which are used for string-parsing to separate values from the string (in our case, alphanumeric values if the id, name, and roll number).

-3. Change the names of columns in database.
+3. Change the names of columns in the database.

-4. Change the tree used in python code.
+4. Change the tree used in the python code.